chaos-polymtl/lethe/doc/source/examples/multiphysics/static-irradiation/static-irradiation.rst

 Results
 -------

 The following video shows on the left the temperature evolution in the metal, and on the right, the phase fraction evolution.
-We observe the melt pool, delimited by the dark red line, deepening and the formation of the vapor depression at the liquid-gas interface.
+We observe the melt pool, delimited by the black line, deepening and the formation of the vapor depression at the liquid-gas interface.
 This is often refered as a keyhole.
 It is caused by the recoil pressure, resulting from the fast out of equilibrium evaporation, and the Marangoni effect, driving melt alway from the melt pool center.

 .. raw:: html